Andorra - On the way in the Pyrenees

 Therefore I decided to try it again personally in Andorra.
 So I packed up my station into the metal box which can be seen in the photo also into the traveling bag.
 A QRP station doea not need much place.
 Right after the arrival I started a first attempt over the local travel organization.
 On the next day I received the answer that they could align nothing.
 Also in the following days I did not find an opportunity to make me myself on the way to the URA bureau.
 Thus I rejected sometime the idea to be able to be QRV from Andorra.
 But this project is whole not yet from the table.
 As I recognized now, it is possible only for all those, who do not resident in Andorra, over one at the DXpedition participate Andorran to attain a license.

 As location for an amateur radio station the area southeast from Sant Julià de Lòria and around La Rabassa might be particularly suitable, since this area is relatively flat.
-The two main valleys are rather unsuitable, since they probably make DX activities in all directions hardly possible.
+The 2 main valleys are rather unsuitable, since they probably make DX activities in all directions hardly possible.

 If you want to drive to Andorra, I would like to give you in the end a few pieces of advice on the way.
 You can take good heed of or simply forget it.
 However they arranged however my stay in Andorra substantially more pleasant and safer.